-A study in the Journal of Clinical Periodontology reported that people with kidney disease and those on dialysis are more likely to have periodontal disease and other oral health problemsthan the general population.
+A study in the Journal of Clinical Periodontology reported that people with kidney disease and those on dialysis are more likely to have periodontal disease and other oral health problems than the general population.
 Buildup of bacteria in the mouth can cause infection.
 Because people with kidney disease have weakened immune systems, they are more susceptible to infections.
-The inflammation caused by periodontal disease is a risk factor for cardiovascular disease.
-Regular visits to the dentist can cut risk of infection and periodontal disease.

 Bone loss in the jaw can occur in those with kidney disease.
 Calcium imbalance contributes to loss of calcium from the bones resulting in weak bones.
 Weak bones can cause teeth to become loose and potentially fall out.
 The best way to help prevent bone loss is to make sure calcium and phosphorus levels stay within the goal range.

 Kidney patients are advised to tell their kidney doctor when a dental procedure is required.
 The doctor may recommend antibiotics be taken prior to the procedure to help guard against infection.
 The dentist should be made aware that their patient has kidney disease or is on dialysis.
-The dentist will take this into consideration during treatment and if prescribing medicines.
 Ideally, dental procedures, such as tooth extraction, should occur on a non-dialysis day for those on hemodialysis.
 Heparin, administered during hemodialysis, may cause some people to have extra bleeding.

 During workup for a kidney transplant a person will undergo a thorough oral exam.
 Infections from gum disease or advanced tooth decay can prevent someone from being eligible or delay the transplant until dental work is completed.

 Diabetes is one of the major causes of chronic kidney disease.
-If your renal disease is caused by diabetes, you should know that those with diabetes are more prone to dental problems like gum disease and tooth decay.
-Because diabetes can affect your dental health, it’s important to let your dentist know that you are diabetic.
+If your renal disease is caused by diabetes, you should know that those with diabetes are more prone to having the following dental problems:

 One of the symptoms of diabetes is dry mouth.
-Saliva helps moisten food to prepare it for chewing and digestion.
-It also helps wash away the germs that create plaque as well as sugar from the foods we eat.
 Dry mouth can lead to an increase in plaque and sugar in the mouth, which can mean an increase in tooth decay and gum disease.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.